coverflex-tech/backend-exercise/backend/README.md

 For convenience, we will get rid of the default-generated `id` column and have `user_id` be the primary key for our table.

 Notice: the migration was changed before any entries had been inserted.
 No databases were hurt in the making of this project.

+## 4 - Implement /products endpoint

+We want to return all the products, with an `id`, `name` and `price`, as the response to a `GET /api/products` request.
+We'll assume the set of products is fixed and will be seeded into the database, since there are no endpoints for creating/updating this resource.